-Sabbath and Weekday Services: Jewish Worship and CJS 7756 3 credits Liturgy
+CJS 4/7756 Sabbath and Weekday Services: Jewish Worship and Liturgy 3 credits

-An advanced study of the elements of Jewish worship and its development; an examination into the evolvement of forms of liturgy; the significance of the acts of worship, more especially focusing on sabbath and weekday services and leading them.
+An advanced study of the elements of Jewish worship and its development; an examination into the evolvement of forms of liturgy; the significance of the acts of worship, more especially focusing on Shabbat and weekday services and leading them.

-Services for Holy Days and Moedim: Spiritual Significance 3 credits CJS 7826 on the Jewish Holidays
+CJS 7826 Services for Holy Days and Moedim: Spiritual Significance on the Jewish Holidays 3 credits

-An advanced study of the elements of Jewish worship and its development; an examination into the evolvement of forms of liturgy; the significance of the acts of worship, more especially focusing on sabbath and weekday services and leading them.
+An advanced study of the elements of Jewish worship and its development; an examination into the evolvement of forms of liturgy; the significance of the acts of worship, more especially focusing on Shabbat and weekday services and leading them.